paul-hammant/smtest/README.md

 WARNING: A command line option has enabled the Security Manager
 WARNING: The Security Manager is deprecated and will be removed in a future release TestHttpClient is NOT in ordinarily the base classpath, good.
-Explicit GRANTING of `new URLPermission("https://httpbin.org/get", "GET:Accept")` in Java Setup complete, now testing reflection-based invocation of TestHttpClient.fetchAndValidateResponse()....
+Explicit GRANTING of `new URLPermission("https://httpbin.org/get", "GET:Accept")` in Java, because of --WithGetAccessPermissionGrantInJava option
+Setup complete, now testing reflection-based invocation of TestHttpClient.fetchAndValidateResponse()....
 Class that was dynamically loaded from a child classloader was able to go to HttpBin.org and get a JSON response
 ```